Leash Training a Puppy: Top Tips for Stress-Free Walks

 • Introduce the leash and collar gradually indoors to build your puppy's confidence and create positive associations with leash walking.

-• Practice basic commands such as “heel,” “come,” and “leave it” to manage your puppy's behavior, gradually progressing to outdoor environments with controlled distractions.
+• Practice basic obedience calls like the heel position, come, and leave it commands to manage your puppy's behavior, gradually progressing to outdoor environments with controlled distractions.

 Essential Gear for Leash Training

-Preparing the correct gear before starting will significantly enhances the success of the experience.
-Choosing the appropriate collar or harness, selecting a suitable leash, and using treats and rewards can make a significant difference in training outcomes.
+Preparing the correct gear before starting will significantly enhance the success of the experience.
+Choosing the appropriate collar or harness, selecting a suitable leash, and using treats and rewards can make a significant difference in dog training and outcomes.
 Equipping yourself with the right tools ensures your puppy's comfort and safety while making the training process more effective and enjoyable.
+Additionally, having the puppy on a dog bed can help it stay calm and occupied with appropriate toys during training.

 Choosing the Right Collar or Harness